simonzg/docs/api.md

     - `"latest"`:The latest block

 **Returns** `Promise` which resolves to _Type_ `Mixed` The return value(s) of the smart contract method.
 If it returns a single value, it’s returned as is.
 If it has multiple return values they are returned as an object with properties and indices:
-Call the “constant” method and execute its smart contract method in the EVM without sending a transaction, can't alter the smart contract state.
+Call the “constant” method and execute its smart contract method in the VM without sending a transaction, can't alter the smart contract state.

 **Example**
 ```js